LimitlessManMLB/TheHandyForUnity_APIv2/README.md

     -   GetServerTime
     -   GetMode
     -   SetMode
-    -   GetConnected (Check if a specifc device is connected and online)
+    -   GetConnected (This is the fastest way to check device connectivity)
     -   GetInfos
     -   GetSettings (2022-01 :Swagger said include offset and velocity but TheHandy return only slideMin and slideMax)
     -   GetStatus
     -   GetSlide (Min/Max stroke)
     -   SetSlide (Min/Max stroke)

-### HSSP mode, a litle more complicated
+### HSSP, All the details

 To use the handy on HSSP mode, some command must be send to work properly:
-    1. Send HSTP_GetSync to made TheDandy syncronize his clock with the server.
+1. Send HSTP_GetSync to made TheDandy synchronize his clock with the server.
 (Optional)
 2. Upload a File to the server and get the returned url.
 3. Send HSSP_Setup with this url to make TheHandy download the script.
 4. Send HSTP_GetDeviceTime to get the deviceTime.
 5. Send HSSP_Play with the deviceTime to make TheHandy play downloaded script.

 ## Upload File To The Server
 That Swagger that show how to upload/download script on handyfeeling server : https://scripts01.handyfeeling.com/api/script/hosting/v0/docs/#/